-143) If a problem arises when the cars reach the starting grid at the end of the formation lap the following procedure shall apply :

-a) If the race has not been started, the abort lights will be switched on, all engines will be stopped and the new formation lap will start 5 minutes later with the race distance reduced by one lap.
-The next signal will be the three minute signal.

-b) If the race has been started the marshals alongside the grid will wave their yellow flags to inform the drivers that a car is stationary on the grid.

-c) If, after the start, a car is immobilised on the starting grid, it shall be the duty of the marshals to push it into the pit lane by the fastest route.
-If the driver is able to re-start the car whilst it is being pushed he may rejoin the race.

-d) If the driver is unable to start the car whilst it is being pushed his mechanics may attempt to start it in the pit lane.
+- 150) If a problem arises when the cars reach the starting grid at the end of the formation lap the following procedure shall apply: - a) If the race has not been started, the abort lights will be switched on, all engines will be stopped and the new formation lap will start 5 minutes later with the race distance reduced by one lap.
+The next signal will be the three minute signal. - b) If the race has been started the marshals alongside the grid will wave their yellow flags to inform the drivers that a car is stationary on the grid. - c) If, after the start, a car is immobilised on the starting grid, it shall be the duty of the marshals to push it into the pit lane by the fastest route.
+If the driver is able to re-start the car whilst it is being pushed he may rejoin the race. - d) If the driver is unable to start the car whilst it is being pushed his mechanics may attempt to start it in the pit lane.
 If the car then starts it may rejoin the race.
-The driver and mechanics must follow the instructions of the track marshals at all times during such a procedure.

-144) Should Article 143 apply, the race will nevertheless count for the Championship no matter how often the procedure is repeated, or how much the race is shortened as a result.

-$\frac{145}{143}$ No refuelling will be allowed on the grid if more than one start procedure proves necessary under Article $\frac{143}{143}$.

-146) A time penalty will be imposed for a false start judged using an FIA supplied transponder which must be fitted to the car as specified.

-147) Only in the following cases will any variation in the start procedure be allowed :

-a) If it starts to rain after the five minute signal but before the race is started and, in the opinion of the race director Teams should be given the opportunity to change tyres, the abort lights will be shown on the Line and the starting procedure will begin again at the 15 minute point.
-If necessary the procedure set out in Article 143 will be followed.

-b) If the start of the race is imminent and, in the opinion of the race director, the volume of water on the track is such that it cannot be negotiated safely even on wet-weather tyres, the abort lights will be shown on the Line simultaneously with a "10" board with a red background.
+The driver and mechanics must follow the instructions of the track marshals at all times during such a procedure. - 151) Should Article 149 apply, the race will nevertheless count for the Championship no matter how often the procedure is repeated, or how much the race is shortened as a result. - 152) Either of the penalties under Article 54a) or b) will be imposed for a false start judged using an FIA supplied transponder which must be fitted to the car as specified. - 153) Only in the following cases will any variation in the start procedure be allowed: - a) If it starts to rain after the five minute signal but before the race is started and, in the opinion of the race director teams should be given the opportunity to change tyres, the abort lights will be shown on the Line and the starting procedure will begin again at the 15 minute point.
+If necessary the procedure set out in Article 149 will be followed. - b) If the start of the race is imminent and, in the opinion of the race director, the volume of water on the track is such that it cannot be negotiated safely even on wet-weather tyres, the abort lights will be shown on the Line simultaneously with a "10" board with a red background.